alexdotrud/jungles-story/README.md

 - **ImageResizer** (https://imageresizer.com/) — Used to optimize and resize images for better performance and faster loading times without losing quality.

-- **Midjourney** (https://www.midjourney.com/imagine) — An AI tool leveraged to create unique and thematic game artwork and background visuals.
+- **Midjourney** (https://www.midjourney.com/imagine) — An AI tool used to create unique and thematic game artwork and background visuals.

 - **Adobe Express** (https://new.express.adobe.com/) — Used for designing the game logo, combining creativity with easy-to-use graphic tools.